mukundbhudia/covid-service-rs/README.md

 - You can run `rustup target add <my-target>` to add the specific target to your rustup toolchain.
 This means you can now compile and build for that target.
 - Then running `cargo b --release --target=<my-target>` would create the build for that environment.

+## Target schema

+The intended mongo database should comprise of two collections:

+- `casesByLocation` which holds data on every country and/or state along with the time series data.
+The stuct for this collection can be found as `CaseByLocation` in `/src/schema.rs`.
+- `totals` which holds global data including global time series data and .
+The stuct for this collection can be found as `GlobalCaseByLocation` in `/src/schema.rs`.

 ## Resources & Thanks

 - To [Johns Hopkins CSSE](https://github.com/CSSEGISandData/COVID-19) for the hard work providing and collating the data.